kmaida/rota-slackbot/README.md

 ```

 **Note:** Keep in mind that if you use `/remind`, the message will come from `@Slackbot`, _not from your username_.
 If you need the person on rotation to know the message was from _you_, either include your username in the reminder when you set it up, or use a third-party app that delivers the message later from your account (e.g., Gator does this).

+**Caveat:** Because the company I work at uses [Gator](https://www.gator.works/), Rota  has been tested with `/remind` (which is part of Slack's core) and `/gator`.
+If you use a different third-party scheduling Slack app, keep in mind that its interactions with Rota are _untested_ and I make _no guarantees_ the integrations will work well together.
+(If you want to submit issues requesting additional third party integration support, you may, but their maintenance will likely be up to the community.
+Please feel free to fork this repo, add support, and then [submit a PR](https://github.com/kmaida/rota-slackbot/pull/new/master).)

 ## Development